lourish/wp-offer/README.md

 1. Add source verification e.g. Checkstyle/PMD
 1. Improve API error info (standardise errors, user-friendly text)
 1. Version API in URL
-1. Add a service layer when needed for further business logic
-1. Further work required on documentation and integration into the application or update the documentation in src/resources as part of the build
+1. Further work required to integrate API documentation into the application or repo

 ## Assumptions

 1. Deployment and packaging is out of scope, but the artifact must be deployable in a cloud environment
-1. An offer is a unique combination of description, price and currency (such that an MD5 hash of these fields will produce a unique identifier)
+1. An offer is a unique combination of description, price, currency and expiry (such that an MD5 hash of these fields will produce a unique identifier)
 1. Timezone support not required, all requests are in local timezone
-1. Multiple offers may be made with the same parameters
 1. To query an offer means to list and get by id
-1. The application must be highly available and scalable (hence the choice of redis)
+1. Expired offers are removed on expiry

 ## Prerequisites